 Terrance Pump, Director of Safety, CRST, Cedar Rapids, IA

 The NTSB is an independent federal agency charged by Congress with investigating every civil aviation accident in the United States and significant accidents in other modes of transportation – highway, marine, pipeline, and railroad modes, as well as accidents related to the transportation of hazardous materials.
 Since its inception, the NTSB has investigated more than 149,000 aviation accidents and thousands of surface transportation accidents.
 The NTSB determines the probable cause of each accident it investigates and makes safety recommendations aimed at preventing future accidents.
 In addition, the NTSB carries out special studies concerning transportation safety.
 The recommendations that arise from NTSB investigations and safety studies are the NTSB’s most important tool to help prevent accidents and save lives.
 Hear from a member of the NTSB on activities of the board related to trucking.
 This session will provide insights into NTSB’s approach, experience, and guidance on legally preparing for and responding to an investigation.

-Jennifer Homendy, Member, National Transportation Safety Board, Washington, DC (Invited)
+The Honorable Jennifer Homendy, Member, National Transportation Safety Board, Washington, DC (Invited)

 The rise of lien-based medical treatment and the injection of capitalized third-parties into the doctor-patient relationships have exponentially increased the boardable medical specials in truck accident litigation.
 These changes also increase the complexity of discovery and require new avenues of inquiry to identify and tackle the interests of the medical providers, attorneys, and third-party financiers.
 After providing a quick overview of medical financing, this session will focus on the successes and challenges of obtaining medical financing information throughout the discovery process, what we have uncovered so far, and how we are using it during the litigation process.